mykeylab/Documentation/English/MYKEY on EOSIO.md

 ### 3. For native dapps

+MYKEY Development Toolkit, aka MDK, a toolkit for developers to develop applications based on the MYKEY account system.
+It contains MYKEY Client SDK, JSBridge Lib and SimpleWallet protocol extension.
+This suite of development toolkit can help applications wake up MYKEY to login, transfer, contracts invoke, sign and other on-chain operations.
+This tooklit only support EOS chain by now, and will extend to other public chains with the roadmap of MYKEY for multi-chain.

+Native dapps can use [MYKEY Development Tool](https://github.com/mykeylab/Documentation/blob/master/SDK(Draft)/MYKEY-DEVELOPMENT-TOOLKIT_EN.md) to use MYKEY to authorize, transfer, contract, sign.
+I

+### 4. Application Op Key support(coming soon)
 MYKEY support dapps develop their own native application.
 Dapps can generate one keypair locally in their own application.
 Then bind the generated public key to MYKEY account via inter-application calls.

 In this model, Dapps can use MYKEY SDKs to sign and push transactions locally and unnecessary to wake up 3rd wallet.
 By authority leveled design, user can decide how much assets they want to put into sub-account for one specific dapp, the risk of the asset can be controlled easily.

 Details coming soon!